 The signs of suicidal thoughts can be extremely subtle and hard to spot in children.
 It’s important to learn about potential warning signs, so if your child does have something going on, or making suicide threats, you’ll be much better able to intervene.

-If you think your child may possibly be having suicidal thoughts, please reach out to the National Suicide Prevention Lifeline at 800-273-8255.
+If you think your child may possibly be having suicidal thoughts, take all precautions and reach out to the National Suicide Prevention Lifeline at 800-273-8255 or by dialing 988.